 What is Eligible?

-We've a compiled a list of ways to hit the minimum spend requirement and unlock those big sign up bonus points.
+We've a compiled a list of ways to hit the minimum spend requirement and unlock those big sign-up bonuses.
 And by the way, we're listing items which you may need to purchase anyways in the normal course of life.
 We are not encouraging people to spend money on non-essential items in order to hit a spend requirement!

 These will be the easiest and most obvious ways to start spending on the new card.